 With the current activity level in the GOM, 10 to 15 deepwater MODU'S are potentially available to support the relief well drilling operations.
-Rig share and resource sharing agreements are in place between members of the HWCG as well as the larger Gulf of Mexico Operators Rig Share Agreement .
-BOE is a member of both groups.
+Rig share and resource sharing agreements are in place between members of the HWCG as well as the larger Gulf of Mexico Operators Rig Share Agreement.
+BOE E&P is a member of both groups.
 The ability to negotiate and contract an appropriate rig or rigs to drill relief wells is highly probable in a short period of time.
-If the rig or rigs are operating, the time to properly secure the well and MOB the rig to the relief well site location is estimated to be about 14 days.
+If the rig or rigs are operating, the time to properly secure the well and mobe the rig to the relief well site location is estimated to be about 14 days.
 Dynamically positioned (DP) MODU's would be the preferred option due to the logistical advantage versus a moored MODU which may add complications due to the mooring spread.

+The only rig package constraint to drill a relief well is the approximate 1500 ft water depth restriction.
 Most 4th, 5th and 6th generation drill ships or semi-submersible rigs in the USGOM would be suitable to drill a relief well.
 Therefore, the rig choice would be first available, quickest to mobilize and move into position offsetting the blow out well.
 A relief well would be drilled from an open water location about 1500' south to southwest of the blowout well.
-The final rig location will be influenced by operator, contractor, BSEE and depth of intersect to insure safety of all personnel and equipment involved in the relief well effort.
+The final rig location will be influenced by operator, contractor, BSEE and depth of intersect to ensure safety of all personnel and equipment involved in the relief well effort.